Activation of the Lymphatic and Glymphatic Systems

 Chronic neuroinflammation impairs glymphatic clearance by altering the expression and function of aquaporin-4 (AQP4) water channels on astrocytic end-feet, which are critical for CSF-interstitial fluid exchange.
 FIR therapy has demonstrated anti-inflammatory effects in CNS tissues through several mechanisms:

-• Increased production of heat shock proteins (HSP70 and HSP90), which protect neurons and glia from oxidative damage and protein misfolding (Hildebrandt et al.)
+• Increased production of heat shock proteins (HSP70 and HSP90) [4]

 Clinical Implications for Neurological Health